1.1 Who we are and what we do

 - Private Health Insurance (Lifetime Health Cover) Rules.

-CBHS develops specialised health and wellbeing programs and initiatives to assist members with day-to-day health and wellbeing issues such as dieting and exercise as well as chronic disease management.
+CBHS develops Better Living programs and initiatives to assist members with day-to-day health and wellbeing issues such as dieting and exercise as well as chronic disease management.

-We use Sensitive Information, as (defined in section 2 (Definitions) above), to identify members who can be enrolled in these programs.
-Participation in the programs is not mandatory.
+We use Sensitive Information, to identify members who can be or are enrolled in these programs.
+Participation in the programs is not mandatory and depends on your cover.
 You may choose to or not to participate in them.
 If You join a program, You can withdraw from it at any time.

 5.4 Consequences if information we ask for is not provided

 CBHS has assessed Information it will Collect as reasonably necessary for the purposes set out in sections 5.1, 5.2 and 5.3 above.
 Your individual needs or circumstances determine the set of Information We will Collect from or about You.